idroot45/catetan/_posts/2020-02-01-home-vs-southampton.md

 Divock Origi is fit for Liverpool’s Premier League clash with Southampton this weekend, Jurgen Klopp has confirmed.
 Origi did well on the left-hand side [against West Ham](https://www.catetan.pw/liverpool/away-vs-westham/), winning the penalty that Mohamed Salah converted.

-With Oxlade-Chamberlain retained alongside Henderson and Wijnaldum, Minamino could join the front line to give the Reds an attacking bent, with four pouring forward more often than not.
+With **Oxlade-Chamberlain** retained alongside **Henderson** and **Wijnaldum**, Minamino could join the front line to give the Reds an attacking bent, with four pouring forward more often than not.

+{% include figure image_path="https://cdn.statically.io/img/i2-prod.belfastlive.co.uk/incoming/article17657994.ece/ALTERNATES/s810/0_JS204841868.jpg" caption="Alex Oxlade-Chamberlain celebrates his with teammates after scoring for Liverpool against West Ham (Image: Justin Setterfield/Getty Images)" %}

+There is the prospect of **Oxlade-Chamberlain** then moving into attack, as he did late on against the Hammers, but instead Klopp could hand **Takumi Minamino** his first league start on the left is also an option.

 [Takumi Minamino](https://www.catetan.pw/liverpool/takumi-minamino-has-signing-a-four-and-half-year-contract/) is a more gifted player, but as the [narrow win at Wolves](https://www.catetan.pw/liverpool/away-vs-wolves/) showed, he lacks the speed to stretch opposition defences and spring counter-attacks in wide areas.

-There is the prospect of **Oxlade-Chamberlain** then moving into attack, as he did late on against the Hammers, but instead Klopp could hand **Takumi Minamino** his first league start on the left is also an option..

 ## Match